The Martyrs Of Karbala

 4. ‘Abdullah al-‘A’idhi with his son, Mujamma‘.

-5. Mas‘ud bin Hajjaj with his son, ‘Abdu ’r-Rahman.
+5. Mas‘ud Ibn Hajjaj with his son, ‘Abdu ’r-Rahman.

 There was one martyr whose father had sacrificed his life helping the father of Imam Husayn.
-He was ‘Ammar son of Hasan bin Shurayh at- Ta‘i.
+He was ‘Ammar son of Hasan Ibn Shurayh at- Ta‘i.
 His father was among the martyr of Siffin.

 There were also two martyrs whose father was martyred in Kufa in the cause of Imam Husayn.
-They were ‘Abdullah and Muhammad, sons of Muslim bin ‘Aqil.
+They were ‘Abdullah and Muhammad, sons of Muslim Ibn ‘Aqil.
 (Muslim’s two other sons were arrested after Karbala and were killed one year later.)

 Brothers

-There were many martyrs in Karbala who were killed with their brothers:-
+There were many martyrs in Karbala who were killed with their brothers:

 1-7.
 Imam Husayn and his six brothers: ‘Abbas, ‘Uthman, Ja‘far, ‘Abdullah al-Akbar, Muhammad (who is known as Abu Bakr) and Ibrahim.